Champagne Problems (film)

-Champagne Problems is a 2025 American romantic comedy film written and directed by Mark Steven Johnson and starring Minka Kelly.
+Champagne Problems is a 2025 American romantic comedy film written and directed by Mark Steven Johnson and starring Minka Kelly and Tom Wozniczka.

-Executive Sydney Price flies to Paris to acquire a champagne brand for her company before Christmas, but after promising her sister to take one night off, she has a magical evening with a local - only to find his company is their proposed acquisition.
+Sydney, an executive for an investment group, travels to France to acquire a renowned champagne brand before Christmas.
+However, her plans become complicated upon meeting a charming Parisian, with whom romantic sparks fly - then turns out to be the champagne founder's son.

 The film was released on Netflix on November 19, 2025.

-Premise

-Sydney Price, an ambitious American businesswoman travels to France to secure an order of luxury champagne in time for Christmas where she meets a charming Frenchman.
+Plot